SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 There is one transport, JSONL engine, request-ID allocator, pending-operation map, cancellation path, generation counter, notification dispatcher, and pending-server-request registry.

+Filesystem paths are carried as protocol strings without normalization, canonicalization, separator rewriting, relative-path resolution, or local access.
+File data remains in the stable base64-bearing string representation.
+`fs/watch` and `fs/unwatch` preserve the supplied connection-scoped watch identifier; `fs/changed` uses the existing event observer and does not create a local watcher object or backend watcher state.
+The one-shot `fuzzyFileSearch` preserves server ordering and scores.
+Its stable session notifications are observable even though the three experimental session control requests remain unavailable.

 `command/exec` is connection-scoped one-off execution.
 It does not create a thread, turn, or `ThreadItem`.
 Its output notification is distinct from A1.1